Hays Imaging Center

 - HaysMed Associate Receives Quarterly Associate Spirit Award

 HaysMed Imaging Service

 At Hays Imaging Center (HIC) our motto is Embracing Technology for Better Imaging and Better Care.
 We provide imaging services to both inpatients and outpatients at HaysMed, as well as extending ultrasound services to the Northwestern part of Kansas via our Mobile Services.

 Providing at Hays Imaging Center:

-*Computerized Axial Tomography (CT) using GE 64 slice multi detector scanner with ASIR to reduce
+*Computerized Axial Tomography (CT) using two multi detector scanners with ASIR to reduce radiation exposure

 *Nuclear Medicine including Diagnostic, Cardiac and PET/CT Imaging

 *Magnetic Resonance Imaging (MRI) ACR Certified in MRA, MSK, Body, Brain, & Spine.

 *MRI Breast ACR certified and Breast Biopsy.